Understanding Building Codes

-Building codes are laws that set minimum requirements for the design and construction of buildings, historically focused on life-safety.
-Building codes define what your building should withstand from a variety of external forces like wind, rain, hail and wildfire, but also help safeguard people from other internal hazards such as fire and electrical malfunctions.
+Building codes are laws that establish minimum requirements for the design and construction of buildings, historically with a primary focus on life-safety.
+They define what a building must be able to withstand from external forces like wind, rain, and wildfire, and they also help safeguard occupants from other internal hazards, including fire and electrical malfunctions.
+Building Codes don’t help us with the hail hazard…. many severe convective storm-prone states have the weakest adoption and enforcement of codes.
+In fact, only 3 local jurisdictions—all in Colorado–have a building code provision for hail.

-Building codes are developed through a consensus process administered by the International Code Council (ICC), which develops, among other codes, the International Residential Code (IRC), International Building Code (IBC), and International Wildland Urban Interface Code (IWUI Code).
-IBHS has been deeply engaged in this process for decades—our research and insights have contributed to significant code advancements since 2000.
+Building codes are developed through a consensus-based process administered by the International Code Council (ICC), which produces the International Residential Code (IRC), International Building Code (IBC), and International Wildland-Urban Interface (IWUI) Code, among others.
+IBHS has been deeply engaged in this process for decades, and our research and insights have contributed to significant code advancements since 2000.

-Lawmakers and government officials can adopt or tailor the code to their state, county or city’s needs.
-No new state has adopted a building code since 2008.
-In the absence of statewide codes, local jurisdictions must try to fill the gap, but they do not always have the resources to succeed.
-IBHS research can affect a better outcome that leads to a more resilient tomorrow.
+Lawmakers and government officials can adopt the codes or tailor them to meet state, county, or local city needs.
+In the absence of statewide codes, local jurisdictions must try to fill the gap, but they often lack the resources to do so effectively.
+IBHS research helps inform better outcomes, strengthening community resilience and supporting a more resilient tomorrow.

 WIND AND WIND-DRIVEN RAIN